EDOH HAD NO ACCESS TO ESSENTIAL

 Edoh won the heart of the crew and Mercy Ships staff around the world as she heroically overcame all obstacles, against all odds.

-Seven years later this remarkable girl returned to the Mercy Ship for a follow-up operation and remembers the first visit with clarity.
+Edoh family had lost hope she would live a fulfilling life as an adult, but look at her now!
+Seven years later this remarkable girl returned to the Mercy Ship for a follow-up operation, and she remembers her first visit with clarity.
 Unable to understand the language of those around her, she says (through an interpreter) ‘Everything came flooding back; the care and kindness of the medics spoke louder than any conversation ever could.’
 Her life was saved and transformed by mercy.

 Dr Keith Thomson recalls, “I did Edoh’s anaesthetic in 1995.
 We had to replace her blood twice by volume during surgery!
 I saw her in Togo in 2012, and again in 2015 in Benin.”